 Motz goes on to list more than a column’s worth of evidence aimed at proving this prediction wrong.
 He clearly has become an editor, with a career that makes him happy, even if he hasn’t yet become the writer he dreamed he would be.
 (I sure won’t fault him for that.)

-What’s funny is that UVic’s editing prof is the magnificent Susan Doyle, who launched me on my editing career.
+What’s funny is that UVic’s editing prof is the magnificent Susan Doyle, not Boyle, who launched me on my editing career.
 One of the countless valuable things I learned from Susan was the importance of spelling people’s names correctly.